Jamilah2/hello-world/README.md

 # hello-world
 practicing github
 Hi, my name is Khadija Siddiqui.
-Im using GithUb for the firt time.
+Im using Github for the firt time.